cobalt-mirror/bluequartz/BlueOnyx/5106R/ui/base-swupdate.mod/README.txt

 IMPORTANT INFO FOR PKG MAKERS:
 ==============================

-In the past it was possible to install PKGs with wildcards in the product field.
+In the past it was possible to install PKGs with really broad wildcards in the product field.

 Examples from packing_list: